State Government projects

-The public consultation survey was undertaken by the Public Utilities Office (PUO) in August 2016.
+The public consultation survey was undertaken by the Public Utilities Office (PUO) (now part of the Energy Policy WA department) in August 2016.
 The survey gave Property Owners the opportunity to vote yes or no and also provided an indicative cost to each Property Owner for their consideration plus other associated information.

 Where can I go to get more information about underground power projects as I have questions that are not covered above?

 You can visit Western Power’s website which can be found here.